raspberrypilearning/mandala/en/step_6.md

 --- /task ---

-The reason for hiding the sprite before using the `ask`{:class="block3sensing"} is so that the question appears at the bottom of the stage, rather than as a speach bubble from the sprite.
+The reason for hiding the sprite before using the `ask and wait`{:class="block3sensing"} is so that the question appears at the bottom of the stage, rather than as a speach bubble from the sprite.

 ![image of question being asked within a box at the bottom of the stage.](question.png)